rezemika/humanized_opening_hours/README.md

 """
 ```

-**This module is still in development and bugs may occur.
-If you discover one, please create an issue.**
+**This module is in beta.
+It should be production ready, but some bugs or minor modifications are still possible.
+Don't hesitate to create an issue!**

 # Table of contents